alexismarinoiu/collections-c-for-gillian/README.md

 - The removal of the `#include <stdio.h>` directive from `include/ring_buffer.h`, as Gillian does not yet support all standard library functions.

 ## Running examples with KLEE

 Make sure that Klee, as well as `clang` and `llvm-link` is installed globally on your machine.
-You also need the `klee_src` folder that contains `include/klee/klee.h` to be next to the collections-c-for-gillian folder.
+You also need the `klee_src` folder that contains `include/klee/klee.h` to be next to the `collections-c-for-gillian` folder.

-Then, you can run a test suite, such as `array` by running
+Then, you can run a specific test suite (e.g. `array`) using

 ```
-$ ./testKleeFolder.sh for-klee/normal/pqueue
+$ ./testKleeFolder.sh for-klee/normal/array
 ```

 or

 ```
 $ ./testKleeFolder.sh for-klee/bugs